c-blake/bu/doc/edplot.md

 [^8]: There are others with even finer structure like "the comb" and so on.

+[^9]: In fact, https://github.com/c-blake/fitl/blob/main/fitl/cds.nim is one
+such way to generate such a swarm via interpolated re-sampling.

-[^9]: One can, of course, also put error estimates on top of density estimates, but this is about as rare as error estimates on distributions and comes with what bandwidth (and what kernel) hazards instead of having strong distribution free theory to support it.
+[^10]: One can, of course, also put error estimates on top of density estimates, but this is about as rare as error estimates on distributions and comes with what bandwidth (and what kernel) hazards instead of having strong distribution free theory to support it.